5 Adrenaline-Packed Dives in the Caribbean –

 Volcano Dive St. Lucia

 If diving alone isn’t exciting enough, how about diving alongside a volcano?
-Superman’s Flight dive site lies just off Petit Piton, the smaller of St. Lucia’s two iconic volcanic plugs.
+Superman’s Flight dive site lies just off Petit Piton, the smaller of things to do in St. Lucia two iconic volcanic plugs.
 Strong currents give divers a wild ride on this crazy drift dive.
 A good dose of adrenaline to start us off.
 Yeah!

 Cave Diving, Yucatan, Mexico